Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

    - Copy the `apikey` value, or copy the `username` and `password` values if your service instance doesn’t provide an `apikey`.
    - Copy the `url` value.

+3. Create an instance of the App ID service and get your credentials:
+   - Go to the [Text-to-Speech](https://cloud.ibm.com/catalog/services/text-to-speech) page in the IBM Cloud Catalog.
+   - Click **Create**.
+   - Click **Service Credentials** > New Credentials > Add
+   - Copy the `apikey` value, or copy the `username` and `password` values if your service instance doesn’t provide an `apikey`.
+   - Copy the `url` value.

-3. Create an instance of the Watson Studio
+4. Create an instance of the Watson Studio
    - Go to the [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio?bss_account=e366b6e4fb004c5eaccfbe7042b670a4) page in the IBM Cloud Catalog.
    - Click **Create**.